-Pat: What's up everybody, Pat Flynn here and welcome to Session 387 of the Smart Passive Income Podcast.
-My name is Pat Flynn, here to help you make more money, save more time, and help more people, too.
+Pat Flynn: What's up everybody, Pat Flynn here and welcome to Session 387 of the Smart Passive Income Podcast.
+My name is Pat Flynn here to help you make more money, save more time, and help more people, too.
 Each of those three things, you can't really do very well if you keep getting distracted.
-Like I said in the beginning, how many times, even just today, did you not do the thing that you said you were going to do?
-Or something got in the way and it was because of that external factor that you are now no longer doing what you should be doing?
+Like I said in the beginning, how many times, even just today, did you not do the thing that you said you were going to do or something got in the way and it was because of that external factor that you are now no longer doing what you should be doing?

 Pat Flynn: The biggest takeaway that I had was where the distractions come from and it's the why behind them.
 Because we know that we should turn things off.
 We know we shouldn't answer those things that are notifying us yet we do it anyway.
 Why?
 It's because it fulfills certain needs that we have as humans and it's the science behind it that makes it interesting.
 You're going to hear all about that today with Nir so let's not wait any longer.
 Let's do this.
 Nir, welcome back to the Smart Passive Income Podcast.
 Thanks so much for coming back on.